 ULC Ground Lease: Yes

-Formerly known as the Excelsior Youth Center, Oxford Vista is a 31-acre campus with more than 148,000 square feet of building space in Southeast Aurora that was donated to ULC in 2018.
-The 17 buildings on the campus include an administrative area, residential dormitories, a pool, free standing cottages, gymnasium, auditorium space and small kitchens.
-AmeriCorps – Southwest Region is headquartered at Oxford Vista, leasing 70,000 sq.ft. of space and hosting upwards of 300 young adults onsite for training purposes.
-ULC implemented a $3.3 million energy efficiency capital project at the campus in 2019.
-The sustainable upgrades include a 430 kilowatt solar array and a geothermal heating and cooling system.
+Formerly known as the Excelsior Youth Center, Oxford Vista is a 31-acre campus with more than 148,000 square feet of building space in southeast Aurora that was donated to ULC in 2018.
+The 17 buildings on the campus include an administrative area, dormitories, a pool, free standing cottages, a gymnasium, auditorium space and small kitchens.
+AmeriCorps Southwest Region is headquartered at Oxford Vista, leasing 70,000 square feet of space and hosting upwards of 300 young adults for training.
+The campus is also home to several nonprofits.
+In 2019 ULC added $3.3 million in energy efficiency upgrades, including a 430-kW solar array and a geothermal heating and cooling system (virtual tour).
 The campus will eventually operate at near net-zero electricity.
-To watch a virtual tour of our upgrades, click here.

 South Platte Crossing Offices